tomredant/WinNSnake/README.md

 * [Package on Slackware (SlackBuilds)](http://slackbuilds.org/repository/14.1/games/nSnake/)

 ## Credits
+I want to credit Mr. Alexandre Dantas.
+Here is a message from him, taken from the original NSnake project.

 Firstly, I'd like to thank you for playing this game.
 Hope you liked it!